“THE ANCIENT PEARLS”

 (During their last meeting on July 2, 1902, he told Sister Nivedita that he was preparing for death.
 He insisted her to have meals with him, after which he poured water over her hands.
 He justified this act saying Jesus had washed the feet of his disciples.
 He also wrote to a follower: “…I shall inspire men everywhere until the whole world shall know that it is one with God.”)

 (“Naren” became a saint after weathering storms.
 [His mother was supportive.]
 His father’s sudden demise plunged the family into financial crisis and hunger.
+(Earlier, he had lost two siblings, including the suicide of one of his elder sisters and later on, he rejected the marriage proposals.]
 Although an Arts Graduate, he could not secure a job.
 Shortly, the family’s ancestral home was lost [which he recovered about a week before his death by amicable settlement, ending years of legal battle].
 [Now it is Ramakrishna Mission Swami Vivekananda’s Ancestral House and Cultural Centre, Kolkata.]
 He reminds one, of William Shakespeare’s words: “There is a divinity that shapes our ends; Rough-hew them how we will.”)

 (He left Bombay [Mumbai] for Chicago by ship on May 31, 1893.
 [During the voyage he met Jamsetji [Jamshedji] Nusserwanji Tata, the founder of the Tata Group.
 It appears that the Swami urged this ‘Father of Indian Industry’ to start manufacturing activities and create jobs for Indians, help educate the masses and promote science and technology.
 Different projects of the Group reflect the impact of his advice.]